GoogleChrome/workbox/docs/sw-lib.md

 [AppShell](https://developers.google.com/web/fundamentals/architecture/app-shell).
 An AppShell is the minimal HTML, CSS and JavaScript required to power the user interface and when cached offline can ensure instant, reliably good performance to users on repeat visits.
-The sw-lib module implements the precaching needed for an app shell with the [goog.swlib.cacheRevisionedAssets(revisionedFiles)](https://googlechrome.github.io/sw-helpers/reference-docs/stable/latest/module-sw-lib.SWLib.html#cacheRevisionedAssets) method.
+The sw-lib library implements the precaching needed for an app shell with the [goog.swlib.cacheRevisionedAssets(revisionedFiles)](https://googlechrome.github.io/sw-helpers/reference-docs/stable/latest/module-sw-lib.SWLib.html#cacheRevisionedAssets) method.
 The revisioned files parameter should list all files that your web app